jagoly/PyTweaksForSquareEnjoyers/README.md

 - rebalanced power usage and charging speed for all roboports and extenders
 - disabled drone recharging station (it wasn't very useful)

+## Optional Settings
+- reduce the connection distance of zone extenders to make it easier to separate your construction network from smaller logistics networks